incubyte/incubyte.github.io/content/blog/monkey-patch.md

 #### Conclusion

-Be a good Samaritan and contribute to the open source.
-When a bug is discovered in 3rd party library raise a issue, fix it, and get the pull request merged meanwhile add a monkey patch.
-Monkey patching has gained the popularity as the power tool in ruby because of the havoc it can cause if it is misused.
-Refrain from using it and use it only when it is the last resolution.
+Be a good Samaritan and contribute to open source.
+When a bug is discovered in a third-party library, raise an issue, fix it, and get the pull request merged.
+Meanwhile, add a monkey patch.
+Monkey patching has gained the popularity it has as a power tool in Ruby because of the havoc it can cause if misused.
+Refrain from using it and use it only when it is the last resort.